-The MBChB curriculum covers this frequently throughout years 1-5.
-Many patients, especially older patients, have worked in factories, construction or in the docks, therefore increasing their risk of exposure to environmental hazards, including asbestos.
-Human-caused environmental threats and their link with respiratory diseases including malignancy are mentioned in the second case in year 3, entitled "Haemoptysis", supported by the ILO "Identify the environmental, social and psychological factors affecting the development of cardiovascular and respiratory diseases".
+The Manchester MBChB curriculum covers this frequently throughout years 1-5.
+For example, emphasis is placed on recognising that many patients, especially older adults, have worked in factories, construction, or in the docks, therefore increasing their risk of exposure to environmental hazards, including asbestos.
+Human-caused environmental threats and their link with respiratory diseases, including malignancy, are mentioned in the second case in year 3, entitled "Haemoptysis", supported by the ILO "Identify the environmental, social and psychological factors affecting the development of cardiovascular and respiratory diseases".